Contaminated Water Kills

 What can we do to protect our water supply?

 We are all accountable for the contamination of our planet’s water, but there are many ways we can help.

 - - Properly dispose of chemical cleaners, oils, and non-biodegradable items (do not dump them down the drain!)

-- - Pick up our pooches’ poop and avoid walking our dogs by streams and other waterways
+- - Pick up our pet waste and avoid walking our pets by streams and other waterways

 - - Choose phosphate-free detergents and soaps

 - - Reduce our runs of the dishwasher and laundry

 - - Choose products like low-flow showerheads and reduced-flow toilet flushing equipment

 - - Reduce the amount of time we drive by carpooling, minimizing trips, biking or walking, or using public transportation